The Continuities of Star Trek

 Fan theories

 The technological and visual discrepancies are the reason why there are still different ways of how the fandom rates the continuity status of the films, in spite of Orci's clear-cut statement that a new parallel universe branches off when Nero destroys the Kelvin.
 Without further going into the very complex details, many see it as a total reboot that has no ties with the classic Star Trek, much like it happened with Battlestar Galactica.
-Others presume that the timeline was different even before Nero traveled back in time, which may explain the already existing technological divergence and huge ships but dismisses the very story of the film.
+Others presume that the timeline was different even before Nero traveled back in time, which may explain the already existing technological divergence and huge ships but flat-out dismisses the very story of the film.

-The issue of what actually happens to the continuity is further complicated by a statement by Simon Pegg, who co-wrote "Star Trek Beyond".
+The issue of what actually happens to the continuity is further complicated by a statement from 2016 by Simon Pegg, who co-wrote "Star Trek Beyond".
 He suggested that the Kelvin Timeline may just as well extend into the past (a bit like in the fan suggestion about an earlier point of divergence but here apparently still caused by the Kelvin incident that for some reason affects the past as well).
 Yet, any canon evidence for such an unprecedented phenomenon is missing.
-It would have to be a part of the story to become acceptable.
+It would have to be a part of the story to become worth considering.
 So Pegg's idea remains just a hypothetical possibility to grant future authors still more freedom to set new stories in any universe and any time they deem advantageous.

 Discovery Continuity